RESEARCH STARTER

 In the early 1890s, Melbourne in particular and Australia as a whole suffered an economic crash that lasted through the turn of the century.
 Construction stalled, banks failed, several dozens of companies went bust, and people left the city in droves.
 Melbourne’s importance did not decline, however.
 When Australia became a federation in 1901, Melbourne was the interim seat of government, and the Australian Parliament met in the Royal Exhibition Building.
 This arrangement continued until 1927, when Canberra became the capital.
 The Governor-General continued in Melbourne until 1930.

-Melbourne’s economic recover was interrupted by both world wars.
+Melbourne’s economic recovery was interrupted by both world wars.
 However, the post-World War II immigration boom, which boosted the populations of most of Australia’s biggest cities, was especially pronounced in Melbourne.
 Large numbers of Europeans, especially from southern and Mediterranean countries, and Asians flocked to Melbourne to escape their war-torn homelands.

 Melbourne was the host city for the 1956 Olympic Games.
-It was the first Olympics to take place outside Europe or the United States This further fuelled the city’s population expansion.
+It was the first Olympics to take place outside Europe or the United States.
+This further fuelled the city’s population expansion.
 Skyscrapers began to raise the skyline in 1958, after the government did away with building height limits; ambitious new development came at the expense of residential housing, some of it quite old.
 The central business district and some outlying areas underwent extensive renovation, including a road renewal plan designed to improve automobile travel.

-By the end of the 1970s, Sydney emerged as one of Australia's preeminent city.
+By the end of the 1970s, Sydney emerged as one of Australia's preeminent cities.
 When Melbourne suffered another economic decline in the early 1990s, the city responded aggressively, with new construction that included an exhibition and convention centre and a massive casino.
 Inner-city renewal was the top strategy for economic stimulation as the twentieth century closed.
 Melbourne emerged largely intact from the 2008 global financial crisis, with a consequent boom in jobs and financial success; property values and rents skyrocketed as a result.

 Melbourne continued to develop at a rapid pace through the 2010s and 2020s; while the city experienced economic growth, it also struggled with emerging social issues, including gentrification.
 The city was negatively impacted by the COVID-19 pandemic, which reached Australia in early 2020.
-Like other cities in Australia and around the world, over the next two years Melbourne went into multiple strict lockdowns intended to slow the spread of the virus, which damaged the city's economy and led some people to move out of the city.
+Like other cities in Australia and around the world, over the next two years, Melbourne went into multiple strict lockdowns intended to slow the spread of the virus, which damaged the city's economy and led some people to move out of the city.

 Geography and Climate